metal3-io/baremetal-operator/docs/api.md

   provisioning tool.
 * *image* -- The image most recently provisioned to the host.
 * *raid* -- The list of hardware or software RAID volumes recently set.
+* *firmware* -- The BIOS configuration for bare metal server.
 * *rootDeviceHints* -- The root device selection instructions used for the most recent provisioning operation.